 - Property that is being moved or transported.
-This can include workout machines or fitness equipment being moved from one gym to another.
+This might include a shipment of merchandise or a photographer’s specialized equipment.

 - Property that moves from place to place.
-This includes fitness equipment that travels with employees to client locations.
+This may include construction equipment that is used at different construction sites.

 - Fire or lightning

 - Theft or vandalism